-There’s lots of cheap shopping to be enjoyed all over Hong Kong—and Hong Kongers certainly do love to bargain!
-From crowded street markets to high-end malls, shopping is a daily hobby, and some even say a sport, in the SAR.
-But if you’re looking for good brand names at decent prices, and the shops in The Landmark are out of your budget, where do you go?
+There’s lots of cheap shopping to be enjoyed all over Hong Kong — and Hong Kongers certainly do love to bargain.
+From crowded street markets to high-end malls, shopping is a daily hobby, and some even say a sport, in the S.A.R.
+But if you’re looking for reliable brands at decent prices, and the shops in The Landmark are out of your budget, where do you go?
+Cue outlet malls.

-Hong Kong outlet malls and factory outlets do exist, but are few and far between.
-Also, they are quite different to outlet malls in North America, where the shops offer rock-bottom prices for out-of-season stock.
+If you’re used to outlet malls in North America, where the shops offer rock-bottom prices for out-of-season stock, you’ll find Hong Kong’s take on outlet malls surprising.
 In Hong Kong, outlet malls lean more towards high-end brand names and luxury goods.
 So if you’re determined to own a Prada bag or a Burberry coat, outlet malls offer a treasure trove of high-end goodies.

 With local and international brands at discounted prices, Bazaar in Harbour City is an accessible outlet mall right in the heart of Tsim Sha Tsui.
 Surrounded by the glitz and gleam of high-end brands that dominate Canton Road, Bazaar is an affordable option in an expensive part of town.
 You’ll find fun and funky clothing like Darth Vader socks, designer sneakers, suitcases with anime characters on them, sunglasses and other accessories.
 There’s lots of stuff for kids and babies, like clothes, books and toys.
 Be sure to also visit Harbour City’s awesome Ocean Terminal Deck, with uninterrupted views of Victoria Harbour.